schemeorg-community/server-configuration/jenkins/README.md

 3. Make a pull request
 4. Ask admin to review and merge it
-    3.1 For admins: User should also be added to Jenkins with same name as github username and password sent to pull request maker.
 5. If configuration update automation does not work ask admin to manually update the new configuration.
-Restarting Jenkins with systemctl restart jenkins works.
+Restarting Jenkins with "systemctl restart jenkins" works.

 ## Building job using curl